 This introductory course provides students with a foundation in various artistic behaviors.
-Employing the TAB-choice philosophy, this course will introduce students to various media, methods, techniques and provide them with idea generation skills to apply their own interpretation or response to a brief.
-The art program allows students to work as artists to develop their individual artistic voice.
+This course will introduce students to various media, methods, techniques and develop their idea generation skills.
 Students will be working on project based assignments most times, but may also be responsible for research and written components within an assignment.
 This program not only values outcome but places emphasis on process in art.
-This course may be taken for an additional semester at a higher level.